 In my view, the Welsh Government’s latest economic strategy contains plenty of words, but has little ambition and fails to provide any targets on which I can scrutinise the Welsh Government and hold it to account.
 In short, it fails to provide a comprehensive strategy for delivering economic prosperity in Mid Wales in my view.

-This must change and I would like to see every part of Wales benefit directly from Growth and City deals supported by UK Government funding; I want to see Wales have a number of new Trade Envoys in order to boost Welsh export activity and raise our commercial presence in both advanced and emerging economies; and I want to remove the key economic barriers for young people in Wales when trying to access jobs and training.
-I also believe that a strong Welsh economy should be built around sound public finances, low taxes, free trade and effective regulation; and that no new taxes must serve to over-penalise businesses or individuals such as the regressive proposal for a tourism tax which would hit Mid Wales’ tourism industry hard.
+I would like to see the return of the very best of the Welsh Development Agency (WDA) and ensure every part of Wales benefits directly from Growth and City deals supported by UK Government funding; I want to see Wales have a number of new Trade Envoys in order to boost Welsh export activity and raise our commercial presence in both advanced and emerging economies; and I want to remove the key economic barriers for young people in Wales when trying to access jobs and training.
+I also believe that a strong Welsh economy should be built around sound public finances, low taxes, free trade and effective regulation; and that no new taxes must serve to over-penalise businesses or individuals such as the regressive proposal for a tourism tax which would hit Mid Wales’ tourism industry hard..

-I have been a long-time advocate of pushing for a Mid Wales Growth Deal and I’m pleased to report that its Heads of Terms were signed last month by both the UK & Welsh Governments, as well as Powys & Ceredigion local authorities.
+I have been a long-time advocate of pushing for a Mid Wales Growth Deal, and was pleased that the Welsh Government accepted the recommendation from the Senedd committee I chair to agree to this proposal.
+I’m pleased that the Heads of Terms have now been signed by both the UK & Welsh Governments, as well as Powys & Ceredigion local authorities.
 This will see £110 million of investment pumped into the region with the deal committing both the UK & Welsh Governments to each invest £55 million.

 The partners in the deal will now move on to identifying specific projects to benefit from investment, with 8 strategic growth areas identified.
 These are: